smapiot/piral/docs/tutorials/14-converters.md

 ## General Working

 The Piral context has a special object called `converters`, which represents the registration of all available converters.
-A converter may be registered as simple as:
+A converter may be registered as simply as:

 ```ts
 context.converters.vue = ({ root }) => {